deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 Use our new service to update the `hylian-shield` component in the same manner we just updated our `master-sword` component.

-### Directives

-As you've seen, Angular is dynamic.
-When Angular renders a webpage, it transforms the DOM according to the instructions given by **directives**.
-This is a word tossed around in Angular often, so it's good to know what they are!

-A directive is, very simply, a class which tells the browser what to display.
-- A component is technically a directive (components are something that's displayed!), but components are so distinctive and central to Angular applications that generally, developers think of directives and components as distinct entities.

-All directives have a a @Directive decorator on the class.
-- In fact, a @Component decorator is actually a @Directive decorator extended with template-oriented features.

-Two other kinds of directives exist: structural and attribute directives.

-Directives tend to be inside an element tag like attributes do, often as the target of an assignment or a binding.

-The first type of directive is a structural directive.
-Structural directives change which elements are in the DOM (adding or removing them).
-- For example, here is a structural directive called `*ngFor`: `<li *ngFor="let hero of heroes"></li>`.
-- In this example, `ngFor` tells Angular to print one `<li>` per `hero` in the `heroes` list (a `for` loop, running through `heroes` with `let... of ...`).

-The second kind of directive is a attribute directive.
-These directives change the appearance or behavior of an existing element.
-- For example, here is an attribute directive called `ngModel`: `<input [(ngModel)]="hero.name">`
-- In this example, `ngModel` changes what's displayed on the `<input>` based on the current `hero.name`.
-Unlike structural directives, the attribute directive `ngModel` isn't adding or removing the `<input>` - it's simply changing what it looks like.

 If you have extra time, play around with the directives listed in the [Angular Cheat Sheet](https://angular.io/guide/cheatsheet).

 ## Feature Modules: Adding Organization to Unruly Codebases